ericgio/react-bootstrap-typeahead/README.md

 [![npm version](https://img.shields.io/npm/v/react-bootstrap-typeahead.svg?style=flat-square)](https://www.npmjs.com/package/react-bootstrap-typeahead)
 [![npm downloads](https://img.shields.io/npm/dm/react-bootstrap-typeahead.svg?style=flat-square)](https://www.npmjs.com/package/react-bootstrap-typeahead)

 Please note that this library is under active development and the APIs may change.
+The documentation below applies to the most recent version and may no longer be applicable if you're using an outdated version.

 ## Installation
 Use NPM to install the module in your project: